traitecoevo/austraits/README.md

 `austraits` allow users to **access, explore and wrangle data** from [traits.build](https://github.com/traitecoevo/traits.build) relational databases.
-It is also an R interface to the [Australian Plant Trait database](https://austraits.org/) (AusTraits).
-This package contains functions to join data from various tables, filtering to specific records, combining multiple databases and visualising the distribution of the data.
-We expect this package will assist users in working with their traits.build databases.
+It is also an R interface to [AusTraits](https://austraits.org/), the Australian plant trait database.
+This package contains functions for joining data from various tables, filtering to specific records, combining multiple databases and visualising the distribution of the data.
+We expect this package will assist users in working with the traits.build databases.

 ### Installation